 Simultaneous to this, due to the calming effects of the meditation, we experience less excitation of the nervous system, resulting in less trivial noise in the mind.

 As a result, we are better able to concentrate on important tasks, without having to strain.

 The less scattered our nervous impulses and the more coherent our thinking, the more capable we are of processing lots of information and stimulus simultaneously, allowing us to stay on-task even in the face of multiple demands.

 Not only does stress interfere with functions such as attention, memory, organisation and integration but prolonged stress actually kills brain cells and shrinks the brains main memory structures.

 William Stixrud, Clinical Neuropsychologist at George Washington School of Medicine

 What's the proof?

-Practise of Vedic meditation significantly increases ‘field intelligence’.
-This is associated with greater clarity of thought, improved memory, greater organisation of the mind and other valuable developments.2
+The practice of Vedic meditation significantly increases ‘field intelligence.’
+This is associated with greater clarity of thought, improved memory, a greater organisation of the mind and other valuable developments.

-This practise has also been demonstrated to improve short-term memory3 and working memory.4
+This practice has also been demonstrated to enhance short-term memory and working memory.